 AELA’s Board of Management is comprised of lawyers, First Nations leaders and professionals from around Australia.

-AELA is run by volunteers who are committed to the philosophy and practical implementation of Earth Jurisprudence.
+AELA has been built by volunteers, and is committed to the philosophy and practical implementation of Earth Jurisprudence.

 AELA is a not-for-profit company limited by guarantee (ABN: 54 156 139 221)